Arizona Court Executive (ACE)

 To register for the Arizona Court Executive program as an AOC employee, please DOWNLOAD, complete and submit:

-Once admitted, participants will receive the passwords to enroll in classes; however, registration will not open until 60 days prior to the class start date.
-Enrollment is limited and is on a first come, first serve basis.
+Once admitted to the program, participants will receive the passwords to enroll in classes.
+Class enrollment is limited and is on a first come, first serve basis.

 All classes for the calendar year are posted on our homepage: www.azcourts.gov/clia and class information can be obtained from the links.
 Once registration is open, enrollment can be completed using those same links.
 Participants are encouraged to contact [email protected] for assistance.

-- Participants must complete the entire ACE program within seven years of their enrollment date, or seven years once the first class is taken.
+- Participants must complete the entire ACE program within seven years of the first class is taken.
 Once the 7-year term has expired, classes older than 7 years will require the individual to retake the class for ACE credit, and repay the $100.00 ICM fee if ICM credit is desired.

 - To remain active in the program, complete a minimum of one class each 12 months following admittance into the ACE program.
 Inactive participants will be removed from the program 12 months following a written notification of inactivity from CLIA staff.
 If this occurs, the individual must reapply to continue coursework.

 The curriculum consists of seven NCSC Institute for Court Management courses and a capstone of Arizona specific AZ PLUS courses.